Why is Scrum methodology choice of many IT companies?

-#Understand unpredicted development process in the Scrum Methodology
+#Understand the unpredicted development process in the Scrum Methodology

 It is a disbelief that every developer knows what will happen after he enters the code.

-The truth is that the development is a highly unpredicted process.
-The product owner needs to make difference between misunderstanding of the functionality and a mistake in the code.
+The truth is that development is a highly unpredicted process.
+The product owner needs to make a difference between misunderstanding of the functionality and a mistake in the code.

 Best time to report changes is the new sprint planning.
 Use this period to describe the features or tasks of an urgent matter that you want to be done into the following sprint.